agmcleod/website/_posts/2019-01-06-adventofcode-2018-day15-journey.md

 That said, I kinda did it wrong at first.

 ## Breadth First Search (or Depth First Search by accident)
 This solution was done using recursion, which what led me down the wrong path.
 As neighbours for a tile would be found, I would call the `find_paths()` on those neighbours instead of adding them to a stack.
 Meaning it would go far down a single path, and find the end, even though it might be the wrong way.
+This means I was actually doing Depth First Search.

 Another problem I had was performance.
 In the recursive calls, I would clone my scanned list, meaning other branches in the DFS would not know if another coordinate was scanned already.
 I did this on purpose, as I was worried that I would not cover all cases.
 However, this leads it to run a crazy number of iterations, unnecessarily.
 What fixed this was changing `get_neighbours` to return me the neighbours of a tile in reading order.
-I could then keep a single HashSet of scanned
+I could then keep a single HashSet of scanned coordinates while ensuring all of the options get covered.

 ```rust
 pub fn get_neighbours(